ibm-cloud-docs/cephaas/at-events.md

 Activity tracking events report on activities that change the state of a service in {{site.data.keyword.cloud_notm}}.
 You can use the events to investigate abnormal activity and critical actions and to comply with regulatory audit requirements.

-You can use {{site.data.keyword.atracker_full_notm}}, a platform service to route auditing events in your account to destinations of your choice by configuring targets and routes that define where activity tracking events are sent.
+You can use {{site.data.keyword.atracker_full_notm}}, a platform service to route auditing events from your account to destinations of your choice, by configuring targets and routes, that define where activity tracking events are sent.
 For instructions, see [Configuring an IBM Cloud Logs target](/docs/atracker?topic=atracker-getting-started-target-cloud-logs){: external}.

 For more information, see [About {{site.data.keyword.atracker_full_notm}}](/docs/atracker?topic=atracker-about).